China's HNA agrees sale and repurchase deal on shares in Spain's NH Hotel

-NEW YORK (Reuters) - China’s heavily indebted airline-to-property conglomerate HNA Group [HNAIRC.UL] has agreed a sale and repurchase deal on some of its shares in Spain’s NH Hotel Group (NHH.MC) to raise cash for internal financing.
+NEW YORK, Nov 7 (Reuters) - China’s heavily indebted airline-to-property conglomerate HNA Group has agreed a sale and repurchase deal on some of its shares in Spain’s NH Hotel Group to raise cash for internal financing.

 HNA, which has taken on billions in debt to fund a $50 billion acquisition spree in the last two years, faced rising funding costs in recent weeks as investors worry about its financial health.